danwerner21/UniFLEX/Software/UniBug/README.md

 ## UniBug

-Here is the code for the UniBug ROM that is to be used with the CPU09 system.
+Here is the code for the UniBug ROMs that is to be used with the CPU09 system.
 It is in a CR/LF delimiter format.

 The ROM provides a few basic functions.
 It provides the basic serial communication with the console port.